abinit/abinit/doc/tutorial/spin.md

 Actually, fcc Fe, displays many complicated structures, in particular spin spirals.
-A spiral is characterized by a direction along an axis, an angle of the magnetization with respect to this axis and a step after which the magnetization comes full circle.
+A spiral is characterized by a direction along an axis, an angle of the magnetization with respect to this axis and a step after which the magnetization comes full circled.
 A very simple particular case is when the angle is 90°, the axis is <100> and the step is the unit cell side: spin directions alternate between planes perpendicular to the <100> axis yielding a "spiral stairway":